GoogleCloudPlatform/php-docs-samples/endpoints/getting-started/README.md

 Now you can use the client ID to make requests to the API:

     $ php endpoints.php make-request https://YOUR-PROJECT-ID.appspot.com YOUR-API-KEY /path/to/client-secrets.json

+If you experience any issues, try running `gcloud endpoints configs describe` to debug the service:

+    gcloud endpoints configs describe YOUR-CONFIG-ID --service=YOUR-PROJECT-ID.appspot.com

 ## Viewing the Endpoints graphs